Financial Aid Assistance Power Point Presentation. - Most frequently asked questions should be answered by viewing this presentation.

 (Marist FACTS financial assistance info sheet)

 Completed Financial Aid Assistance Applications must be submitted with the most recent copy of your tax return.
 Incoming freshman applications are due by March 9, 2015; returning student applications are due by April 15, 2015.
 Late applications may not be considered.
 Letters of notification regarding financial awards for incoming freshman will be mailed/emailed on or before March 20, 2015.
 Letters of notification for returning students will be mailed/emailed on or before May 29, 2015.
 Only one application for financial assistance is needed per family.

 Must I re-apply each year?

 Yes.
-Financial Aid is often renewed annually, provided the student is in good academic and disciplinary standing and the family completes the Financial Aid Application each year to demonstrate continued economic need.
+Financial Aid is often renewed annually, provided the student is in good academic and disciplinary standing and the family completes the Financial Aid Assistance Application each year to demonstrate continued economic need.

 For more information about tuition and financial aid assistance, email or call Mr. Marion Klatka at 773.881.5331--or email@example.com.